Dolbeault-type complexes on $G_2$- and $\mathrm{Spin}(7)$-manifolds: Abstract

 \section{Abstract}

-There are three types of generalized de Rham complexes arising from representations of holonomy group on a smooth Riemannian manifold, two of which are dual to each other.
-We prove that a complex is elliptic if and only if its generator satisfies an algebraic condition.
-As applications, we give all elliptic complexes on a Riemannian manifold with exceptional holonomy.
+There are three types of Dolbeault complexes arising from representations of holonomy group on a Riemannian manifold, two of which are dual to each other.
+Such a complex is elliptic if and only if its generator satisfies an algebraic condition.
+We list all Dolbeault complexes on compact $G_2$- and $\mathrm{Spin}(7)$-manifolds.
+Each cohomology group can be described by harmonic forms.